babsey/nest-desktop-docs/user/setup/backends/nestml-server.rst

 NESTML combines:
 - Concise yet expressive syntax inspired by Python.
 Easy to write and understand.
 Precise and unambiguous.
 - Direct language support for (spike) events, differential equations, convolutions, stochasticity, and arbitrary algorithms using imperative programming concepts.
 - Generated code approaches runtime and memory efficiency of hand-coded models.

 .. seeAlso::
-   Read the full installation guide of NESTML :doc:`here <nestml:installation/index>`.
+   Read the full installation guide of NESTML :doc:`here <nestml:installation>`.

 The API Server for NESTML is referred to as **NESTML Server**.